 When we think of Markle’s princess lessons, we like to imagine her walking around Buckingham Palace with a stack of books balanced on her head, but we’ve probably seen too many movies.
 Now that Markle has tied the knot, she will officially be allowed to wear a tiara, but the glittering diamond incrusted crowns must be worn properly.

 Modern royals wear their tiaras pushed back slightly away from the top of their heads and at a 45-degree angle.
 How regal.

 Next: Greeting commoners

 All about the wave

 We’d imagine that constantly waving your hand at the public would make anyone tiresome, but as a royal, that’s what Markle is signing up for.
-Before she takes on her new role, she must learn to master the wave.
-Apparently, the way she’s been doing it thus far is all wrong.
+As she takes on her new role, she must learn to master the wave.
+Apparently, she’s still getting the hang of it.

 Zarife Hardy, the founder of the Australian School of Etiquette explained, “She’ll obviously be taught more on the royal wave, it’s a bit gregarious right now and needs to be more fine-tuned.
 And also just that art of meeting and greeting.
 Looking someone in the eye, a nice firm handshake, no more than two pumps and a lovely warm smile.”